Hot Lips Salvia Care Guide (Salvia microphylla)

 Medium in size, unique sun loving hot lips is a versatile and hardy plant to add to your beds.
 Expect this bold plant to stir up conversation with friends and family, and keep the birds and bees buzzing!

-In all other zones you can enjoy hot lips as an annual, and/or take measures to protect your plant from harsh winters.
-Using a container, you can move your hot lips indoors overwinter.
+In cooler climates you can enjoy hot lips as an annual, and/or take measures to protect your plant from harsh winters.
+Using a container, you can move your hot lips indoors overwinter before the first frost.

 How Large Does Hot Lips Grow?

 This sage can grow 2-3 feet tall and 2-3 feet wide, though it can easily be pruned to maintain a smaller shrub size.

 With tiny, delicate flowers, Hot Lips salvia may look like it needs a gentle touch in order to thrive.
 Rest assured though, that this salvia is hardier than it appears (it may even survive the battering of a little one with a stick… ask us how we know!).

 There are a just a few key elements to keeping your Hot Lips happy: light, soil and a little light pruning.
 Keep in mind the history of this plant: it’s ancestors come from dry, desert like areas that get full sun.